lee-zhg/istio101/workshop/exercise-4/README.md

     ```
     Visit the External IP to access Kiali: `http://your-ip-here/`
 1. If you see an error message "The Kiali secret is missing...", wait a couple of minutes and hit Refresh.

 1. Login with the following username/password: `admin/admin`.

 1. Click the "Graph" tab on the left side and select the default namespace to see the a visual service graph of the various services in your Istio mesh.
-You can see request rates as well by clicking the "Edge Labels" tab and choosing "Traffic rate per second".

-    > Info: You'll need to access your Guestbook application and type an entry for the graph to be generated and connected properly.

 1. In a different tab, visit the guestbook application and refresh the page multiple times to generate some load.